 Stirring stuff from brilliant Barca

-A review of the weekend's action so far in the Spanish La Liga as Barcelona hammered Getafe 5-2 after trailing 2-0.
+A review of the weekend's action in the Spanish La Liga as Barcelona hammered Getafe 5-2 after trailing 2-0.

 - Related Content